chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_env_syntax.rst

      value 'C:\\Windows\\system32\\cmd.exe'
    end

-The full syntax for all of the attributes that are available to the |resource env| resource is:
+The full syntax for all of the properties that are available to the |resource env| resource is:

 .. code-block:: ruby